Tuesday, August 11, 2009

 CIRQUE TEAM

 Hamburger Mary's (Map It!) is the burger place with an identity crisis.
 From Hamburger Mary's to Universal Grille and back again, hopefully the new (old) name and renovated interior are here to stay.
 As a recognizable spot to hang out with a diverse group of friends, Hamburger Mary's hits a home run.
 As a burger joint, it strikes out.
 Mostly, the burger is overpriced.
 You'll pay well over ten bucks for an average burger and decent sides (the onion rings were great).
 Also, request your burger to be cooked less well done than you prefer.
 Those who ordered medium rare were served medium well, and those who ordered medium well were served a burnt piece of meat.
-The service was great and the atmosphere is fun (especially once renovations are complete this Fall), but the overpriced burger probably isn't worth a visit.
+The service was great, and the atmosphere is fun (especially once renovations are complete), but the overpriced burger probably isn't worth a visit.

 BRAD